anilchoudhary/DSA/README.md

 # DSA

-This Repo contain my answers to many interesting coding questions which I solved on different coding platforms.
+This Repo contain my answers to more than 600 interesting coding questions which I solved on different coding platforms.